 Freddie Hubbard on this album is nothing short of astonishing.
-I remember playing around with the stereo one day, listening for different effects as I made minor changes to the tracking weight, the VTA, adjustments to the Hallographs and the like, and at one point I noticed that the ensemble seemed to be really coherently connected, each of the players balanced with all the others.
+I remember playing around with the stereo one day, listening for different effects as I made minor changes to the tracking weight, the VTA, adjustments to the Hallographs and the like, and at one point I noticed that the ensemble seemed to be more coherently connected, with each of the players more properly balanced with the others.

 Tony Williams on the drums here deserves a special nod.
 His cymbal work on the first track is original and spontaneous in the best tradition of jazz improvisation.